Entrepreneurs Guide for E2 Business Plan

 An E2 visa investment must create jobs and thus must do more than provide a minimal living for the investor.
 However, there is no ‘minimum job creation’ hurdle like there are for other investment visas.
 To obtain or renew an E2 visa, the business should have employees other than the investor themselves.

 Not the owner, but critical to success?
 Enter the E2 Essential Visa

 Having the necessary understanding is the first step towards success.
-Compiling the necessary paperwork – lease agreements, resumes, purchasing agreements, contracts, articles of incorporation, and financial statements – will ensure that the business plan will be as complete as possible.
+Compiling the necessary paperwork – lease agreements resume, purchasing agreements, contracts, articles of incorporation, and financial statements – will ensure that the business plan will be as complete as possible.
 It is possible for the investor to prepare the business plan on their own, but someone who has experience working with treaty investors will be able to prepare a well-crafted and focused business plan.
-The expertise of an experienced business plan writer will reduce chances of the investor receiving a R.F.E. or a denial.
-A well written business plan, which examines the necessary subjects and provides accurate financial projections, will be approved sooner and will allow the investors dreams of a business in the United States to become a reality.
+The expertise of an experienced business plan writer will reduce the chances of the investor receiving an R.F.E. or a denial.
+A well-written business plan, which examines the necessary subjects and provides accurate financial projections, will be approved sooner and will allow the investors’ dreams of a business in the United States to become a reality.